January 15, 2026 (1mo ago) — last updated February 28, 2026 (4d ago)

 Why this works

-Achievement, recognition, and social proof motivate users to continue referring.
+Achievement, recognition, and social proof encourage users to continue referring.
 Publicizing success inspires others.

 How to implement